Anal Cancer: Surgery

 You’ll also talk with an anesthesiologist.
 This is the doctor who will give you the general anesthesia.
 This is the medicine that prevents pain and makes you sleep during surgery.
 He or she also monitors you during surgery to keep you safe.
 He or she will ask about your medical history and the other medicines you take.

 Before surgery, tell your healthcare team if you’re taking any medicines.
-This includes over-the-counter medicines, vitamins, and other supplements.
+This includes over-the-counter medicines, vitamins, herbs, and other supplements.
 This is to make sure you’re not taking medicines that could affect the surgery.

 What to expect during surgery

 On the day of surgery, your healthcare team will take you into the operating room.
 Your healthcare team will include the anesthesiologist, the surgeon, and nurses.